matt-curtis/developer.sketchapp.com/_reference/MSStyleBorder.md

 ---
 title: MSStyleBorder
+summary: Represents a border on a layer.
+Can be either a color or gradient fill.
 rels:
   - MSStyle
   - MSGradient
   - MSStyleFill
 ---

 Represents a border on a layer.
 Can be either a color or gradient fill.